NREL/GEOPHIRES-X/docs/SAM-Economic-Models.md

 ### Limitations

 1. Only Electricity end-use is supported
-2. Only 1 construction year is supported
+2. Only 1 construction year is supported.
-3. The following economic outputs are not calculated:
-    1. Project Payback Period

 ## Using SAM Economic Models with Existing GEOPHIRES Inputs